-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) tourism uses, will be considered favourably where the location is sustainable and the proposed use does not harm the building's character and/or the character of its surroundings.
-To support the growth of the economy, the Council will: Support proposals that help to deliver priorities of the Local Enterprise Partnership; Encourage flexible working practices via home-working where there is no adverse impact on residential amenities, and allowing the development of live-work units on residential and mixed use sites Encourage provision for small-scale and start-up businesses To ensure that the District's workforce is suitably skilled, the Council will, where appropriate, seek to enter into agreements with developers and employers to contribute towards training programmes and employment support and employment access schemes.
-MM18 100 Policy E2 and supporting text 8.34 The Employment Land Requirement Study was completed in July 2014 and updated in February 2017.
-The study reviewed a range of economic factors, projections relating to the performance of different sectors of the local economy and the working age population.
-The 2017 update concluded that 13 to 27ha 14 to 32ha of additional employment land was required for Staffordshire Moorlands for the period 2014 2016 to 2033 2031 .
-An employment land requirement of 27ha 32ha is recommended being at the top end of this range, to dovetail with a housing requirement of 320 homes per year (relating to the level required to support projected increase in jobs).
-8.35 This 27ha 32ha is then broken down into the three towns and rural areas, according to the proportions set out in Strategic Policies SS3 and SS4.The Council therefore makes the following allocations for B Class employment use.
-Note that Whilst the ELRS update 2017 tentatively recommends a 'split' of this figure (50% for B1a/B1b office, 50% for B1c/B2 industrial/B8 storage and distribution); the P policy does not specify sub-uses so as to maximise the freedom of subsequent occupants.
-However Policy SS4 carries forward the ELRS update
+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason employment sites for new business and industrial developments will be supported provided it would not have an unacceptable impact on the amenities, character or appearance of the area. • Schemes involving the re-use of rural buildings for commercial enterprise, including tourism uses, will be considered favourably where the location is sustainable and the proposed use does not harm the building's character and/or the character of its surroundings.
+To support the growth of the economy, the Council will: • Support proposals that help to deliver priorities of the Local Enterprise Partnership; • Encourage flexible working practices via home-working where there is no adverse impact on residential amenities, and allowing the development of live-work units on residential and mixed use sites • Encourage provision for small-scale and start-up businesses To ensure that the District's workforce is suitably skilled, the Council will, where appropriate, seek to enter into agreements with developers and employers to contribute towards training programmes and employment support and employment access schemes.
+For clarification that sui generis employment uses will be assessed on the same policy basis as B uses.
+To clarify the strength of justification required, and distinguish this from green belt policy tests.
+(In response to the Inspector's preliminary questions). policy in conformity with Policy H1, in response to the Inspector's preliminary questions.
+MM19 101 Policy E2 Employment Allocations Reference not